nanome-ai/plugin-vault/README.md

   Automatically delete files that haven't been accessed in a given number of days.
 Example: to delete untouched files after 2 weeks: `--keep-files-days 14`

+- `--ui-message message`

+  Add a custom message to the web UI, appearing right under the "Nanome Vault" at the top of the page.
+Example `--ui-message "Hello, Vault!"`

 - `-u url` or `--url url`

   The url to display in the plugin for accessing the Web UI.
 Example: `-u vault.example.com`

+- `--user-storage size`

+  The size of the user storage, defaults to unlimited.
+Supports suffixes: `k`, `m`, `g`.
+Example: `--user-storage 1g`.
+When user storage is exceeded, new files will fail to upload and a message will be displayed.

 - `-w port` or `--web-port port`